mminici/Influenza-Like-Illness-prediction/README.md

 ## Acknowledgments

-* All the work is inspired by the course lectures held by Professor Ciro Cattuto in "Digital Epidemiology"
+* All the work is inspired by the course lectures in "Digital Epidemiology" held by Professor Ciro Cattuto.